I can’t believe I’ve been making water kefir for over three years already.

 As far as “why are they called GRAINS,” I don’t know the answer, but they have nothing to do with grain, the food group, like wheat, oats, etc. The little globules are colonies of yeasts and bacteria.
 When I call them “the little guys” my friends kind of laugh uncomfortably, since it sounds like I am keeping pets in the kitchen.
 And I am, sort of.
 I feed them, they feed us!

-Buy Cultures for Health milk kefir grains at Wise Choice Market or Natural Leavening OR water kefir grains at Cultures for Health.
+Are you ready to take the plunge yet?
+You can reuse the grains indefinitely, so in the long run, this is a pretty frugal investment and really stretches the juice, if your family drinks juice with breakfast anyway.
+Buy milk or water kefir grains at Cultures for Health.
 Here are CFH’s instructions to make water kefir, if you’d like a second (and different) method.

 As part of a detox diet, pair kefir with bone broth for super duper health benefits.

-Disclosure: There are affiliate links in this post to Wise Choice Market, Natural Leavening, Amazon and GNOWFLINS from which I will earn some commission if you make a purchase.
+Disclosure: There are affiliate links in this post to Cultures for Health, Amazon and GNOWFLINS from which I will earn some commission if you make a purchase.
 Cultures for Health sponsored this post but all opinions are my own.
 See my full disclosure statement here.